rwexler/rwexler.github.io/_posts/2019-04-16-random-forests.markdown

 As a final preprocessing step, we'll want to remove descriptors that are highly correlated.
-The reason we may want to do this is because linearly dependent descriptors are redundant, i.e. only one is necessary to explain their affect on y, and models with fewer descriptors are often preferred, especially in the physical sciences!
+The reason we may want to do this is because linearly dependent descriptors are redundant, i.e. only one is necessary to explain their affect on $$y$$, and models with fewer descriptors are often preferred, especially in the physical sciences!
 As such, I'll remove descriptors that have correlation coefficients greater than 0.95.
 This chunk was adapted from [an awesome blog post by Chris Albon](https://chrisalbon.com/machine_learning/feature_selection/drop_highly_correlated_features/).

 ```python